 Excess estrogen not only causes cancer, mostly breast, but also raises the glycogen levels in the vagina and glycogen is the food supply for yeast.
 If you suffer from bad pms symptoms the chances are you have high estrogen levels that need to be corrected.
 Your menstrual cycle should sneak up on with you with very little discomfort.

 High cholesterol levels, plaque, scar tissue as in Fibromyalgia, etc, that are possibly created by the fungi, can be resolved with another special enzyme designed to digest these substances from within the body.

-The Treatment Plan I suggest for fungi, candida, and yeast addresses all these problems and the candida has no natural defense against some of these products.
+The Treatment Plan I suggest for fungi, Candida, and yeast addresses all these problems and the Candida has no natural defense against some of these products.
 They can't adapt and shape shifting doesn't help them either, they are totally defenseless, it is only a matter of time before you have won your battle with this beast!

 Does any of this make sense to you?

-Copyright © 2003 - 2017.
-All Rights Reserved under USC Title 17.
+Copyright © 2003 - 2023.
+All Rights Reserved under USC Title 17.Do not copy

 content from the pages of this website without our expressed written consent.

 To do so is Plagiarism, Not Fair Use, is Illegal, and a violation of the